Chart Color Schemes

 Pearce displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Dwelling structure in Pearce, as evaluated at the latest Census, comprised 63.1% houses and 36.9% other dwellings.
 In comparison, Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
 Home ownership in Pearce was 37.9%, with mortgaged dwellings at 36.3% and rented dwellings at 25.8%.
-The median monthly mortgage repayment in Pearce was $2,383, compared to the Australian Capital Territory average of $2,080.
-The median weekly rent figure in Pearce was $430, while it was $450 in Australian Capital Territory.
-Nationally, Pearce's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in Pearce was $2,383, higher than the Australian Capital Territory average of $2,080.
+Median weekly rent in Pearce was $430, compared to Australian Capital Territory's $450.
+Nationally, Pearce's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing